soltysh/talks/2016/flock/scenario.md

 ```

 Now, that our application is properly defined the remaining part is to actually
-expose it for outside consumers to use it.
+expose it to outside consumers to use it.
 To do so we need to run twice `oc expose`
 command.
 First we need to expose the deployment internally:

 ```